 Kinship terms have a multitude of local variants (basically the translation of father, aunt, sister … in each local languages or dialects).

 People often call me mas in Indonesia but it makes sense because I learnt most of my Indonesian in Jakarta and it is obvious in the way I speak.
 After that I often ask “Do I really look Javanese ?”
-(I’m French) and everyone have a good laugh.
+(I’m definetly caucasian) and everyone have a good laugh.